machingclee/machingclee.github.io/static/media/324-stripe-spring-channel-sse.106b90e3.md

 4. The thread pool shared with `Dispatchers.IO` will resume the task once `channel.receive()` gets resolved.

-5. Once Stripe sends an `customer.subscription.updated` event to our payment backend, we update the database, and dispatch an `OrderCompletedEvent` in the system.
+5. Once Stripe sends a `customer.subscription.updated` event to our payment backend, we update the database, and dispatch an `OrderCompletedEvent` in the system.
 One of the `EventHandler`'s will send success `true` via the channel associated with `orderId`.
 When this `Event` fails to happen, the channel will be closed due to the default timeout.

 6. Finally we close the scope lauching the `channel` to avoid memory leakage.

-We start off from a simple illustrative example.
-Later we will modify it into  the one  we use in the sequence diagram.
+Before we dive into it, let's build a machinery:

 #### Channel